Twelve & Thirteen

 *Program cost $550 after 20/12/2020.
 Maximum 50 spaces available.
 All programs have been subsidised by the Board of Twelve & Thirteen to enable more families to join our programs.

-The Twelve Batmi program has been designed to create a shared family volunteer experience for parent and child.
+The Twelve & Thirteen program has been designed to create a shared family volunteer experience for parent and child.
 Studies have repeatedly confirmed what we know as the ‘helper’s high’ – that volunteering activities evoke gratitude, boosts mental health and self-esteem and creates a strong connectedness to others.

-The bat mitzvah year can create a somewhat distorted view of the world around us.
-Twelve Batmi's non-traditional bat mitzvah program reinforces to girls the importance of giving back to others in a year that can very easily become absorbed with parties and celebrations.
-The program also recognises the growing maturity of the bat mitzvah girl and empowers her to step up by taking on more social awareness, and importantly, allows her to make a positive impact to the world around her.
+The bar and bat mitzvah year can create a somewhat distorted view of the world around us.
+Our unique program reinforces to our younger participants the importance of giving back to others in a year that can very easily become absorbed with parties and celebrations.
+The program also recognises the growing maturity of the bar and bat mitzvah young adult, and empowers them to step up by taking on more social awareness, and importantly, allows our young adults to to make a positive impact to the world around them.

-The average cost of a bat mitzvah varies greatly and can reach up to tens of thousands of dollars, but the benefits of a year-long journey of volunteering are priceless.
+The average cost of a bar and bat mitzvah varies greatly and can reach up to tens of thousands of dollars, but the benefits of a year-long journey of volunteering are priceless.